NoxuuLab/BoogeyQuest/README.md

 # Open index.html in your preferred web browser

 ## Project Structure
-Explain the organization of your project's files and directories.
+Explain the organization of your project\'s files and directories.
 Provide a brief overview of the purpose of each major file.

 - `index.html`: The main HTML file containing the structure of the web page.
 - `styles.css`: The CSS file for styling the HTML elements.